FORTH-ModelBasedTracker/mocapnet_rosnode/README.md

 You can download [this sample rosbag](https://github.com/FORTH-ModelBasedTracker/mocapnet_rosnode/raw/main/doc/sample.bag) to take a look on the TF tree..

-If you want to use the bundled camera acquisition software you can perform the following optional Step 4 :
+__Optional Step 4__, if you want to use the bundled camera acquisition software you can perform the following  :
 ```
 cd your/work/space/path/here
 source devel/setup.bash